Schizophrenia Psychosis: Understanding The Symptoms And Coping

 Various mental health conditions are associated with psychosis, which can involve different symptoms depending on the cause or correlation.
 People with schizophrenia may experience unique psychotic symptoms when in an active episode.
-Understanding psychosis as it relates to schizophrenia may be beneficial in further understanding this symptom and its treatments.
+Understanding psychosis in relation to schizophrenia may be beneficial in further understanding this symptom and treatments.

 Getty